 Small and healthy snacks such as crackers, rice cakes, yogurt and granola bars are generally allowed.
 Any food that will not cause a mess can be brought in.
 This includes items such as applesauce cups or other fruit cups with lids.
 Check with your local hospital if you have any questions about their policy on outside food at the time of delivery.

 Do not bring food from home unless it is individually packaged for each person to eat.

-Please note: Generally, hospitals politely ask you NOT to bring in any homemade food or treats that could contain nuts/tree-nuts (including nut oils), peanuts (peanut butter), eggs, wheat (gluten), soy and milk.
+Please note: Generally, hospitals politely ask you NOT to bring in any homemade food or treats that could contain nuts/tree-nuts (including nut oils), peanuts (peanut butter), wheat (gluten), soy and milk in your hospital bag.
 It is best to contact the hospital prior to bringing in any outside food items to ensure they are allowed and will not pose a risk to other patients.